Academic Policies and Procedures

 Registration

 Graduate students register for courses through PRISM, the online registration system for Saint Mary’s College, via the my.saintmarys.edu portal.
+In the first semester, the Graduate Director for the student's program may register incoming students.
 Registration dates are published on the graduate program academic calendar.
 No student shall attend any class unless he or she is registered for the class.
 Credit will not be awarded to a student who is not officially registered.

 Reinstatement

-A readmission application must be submitted to the Graduate Programs office.
+A readmission application must be submitted to the Office of Graduate Studies.
 It must be accompanied by transcripts of any academic work pursued by the student while not at Saint Mary’s College.
 The program may require the student to complete additional work if the length of the student’s inactivity from the program merits it.

-Students who may be reinstated to a graduate program are reinstated with Probationary Academic standing.
+Students reinstated to a graduate program are reinstated with Probationary Academic standing.

 Repeating a Course